Skip to content

 • Configuration: New with_filter_policies on DbBuilder / CompactorBuilder (programmatic only; not serializable to TOML/JSON). filter_bits_per_key has been removed from Settings.

 • Public API: filter_bits_per_key is removed from Settings.
 DbBuilder and CompactorBuilder gain with_filter_policies.
-ScanOptions gains a filter_context: Option<Arc<dyn Any + Send + Sync>> field.
 See Configuration for migration examples.
+ScanOptions and ReadOptions gain an optional filter_context: Option<FilterContext> field; built-in filters ignore it, so existing callers need no changes.

-• Rolling upgrades: Old readers that don’t understand the filter_version field will ignore it (FlatBuffers forward compatibility).
+• Rolling upgrades: Old readers that don’t understand the filter_format field will ignore it (FlatBuffers forward compatibility).
 They will continue to decode filters as bloom filters, which is correct as long as the bloom filter policy is still in use.

-• Prefix extractor changes: Changing the prefix extractor changes the policy name (e.g., "slatedb.BloomFilter:prefix=fixed3""slatedb.BloomFilter:prefix=delim:").
+• Prefix extractor changes: Changing the prefix extractor changes the policy name (e.g., "_bf:p=fixed3""_bf:p=delim:").
 With the array design, the old policy can remain in filter_policies alongside the new one, so existing SSTs’ filters remain usable while new SSTs are written with both.
 After compaction rewrites all SSTs, the old policy can be removed.

 • Compactor policy: If the compactor runs in a separate process from the writer (e.g., distributed compaction), it must be configured with the same filter_policies.
 Otherwise, compacted SSTs will be written with different (or no) filter policies, and existing filters may be silently dropped during compaction.